Iffa-Gamyra/Product-Configurator/README.md

 | `iconDownload` | Brochure download button |
 | `iconClose` | Info overlay close button |

-Leave any field null to use the USS default.
+Leave any field as `""` to use the USS default.

 ---